de-vnull/vnstat-on-merlin/README.md

 # Donations

-* If you like this software and wish to make a donation, the author requests that you make a contribution to your favorite local charity, or to one of his:
+* If you like this software and wish to make a donation, the author requests that you make a contribution to __your favorite local charity__, or to one of his:

     http://www.careandshareofel.org/monetary-donations.html